AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/a0mn5e.png" width="500" class="m-auto"></p>

-Next, we must fill in the lyrics and style to customize the generated song, specifying the following content:
+Next, you must fill in the lyrics and style to customize the generated song, specifying the following content:

 - lyric: lyric text
 - custom: set to `true`, representing custom generation; this parameter defaults to false, representing using `prompt` for generation.
 - style: the style of the song, optional.
 - continue_at: the time in seconds to continue the existing audio.
 For example, 213.5 means to continue to 3 minutes and 33.5 seconds.

-An example of filling it out is shown below:
+The example for filling out is as follows:

 <p><img src="https://cdn.acedata.cloud/zp9s42.png" width="500" class="m-auto"></p>

-After filling it out, the code is automatically generated as follows:
+After filling it out, the automatically generated code is as follows:

 <p><img src="https://cdn.acedata.cloud/wwpw78.png" width="500" class="m-auto"></p>